ubarsc/pylidar/doc/source/arrayvisualisation.rst

 .. image:: point.png

-Data returned from getPulsesByBins().
+Data returned from getPointsByPulses().
 A 2 dimensional masked structured array.
 Each row has the points for a pulse.
 As some pulses have more points than others, the mask=True for elements that aren't valid for a pulse (greyed out):

 .. image:: pointsbypulse.png